Happily-Coding/portfolio/my-deployment.md

 - Set the region to a region in the free tier, for example right now its us-central1 (Iowa)
 - Activate the e2 micro preset
 - Skip the container setting, its for when you use a container optimiezed os, which has a different setup since its meant to run a single container.
-- Boot disk: Use Debian linux 12, Choose standard persitent disk, since its in free tier and cheaper, though i believe the other may be too since i wasnt charged for it.
+- Boot disk: Use Debian linux 12, Choose standard persitent disk, since its in free tier and cheaper, though i believe the other may be too since i wasnt charged for it. make sure to go for 30gb.
+10gb wont be enough, and it should still be free.
 - Firewall: allow http and https traffic
 - Advanced options > networking > networking interfaces settings: **FIRST change your network service tier to standard** then click on external ipv4 and reserve a static external ip address, since to add a domain it will be necessary.
 Select a name for example: portfolio-vm-external-static-ipv4